 “…more than 28 million pounds of seafood-based cat and dog food for some of the top brands sold in America including Iams, Meow Mix and Fancy Feast, according to United States Customs documents.”

 Even though there is pressure from American consumers for more accountability in seafood companies’ supply chains to ensure against illegal fishing and contaminated or counterfeit fish,

 “…virtually no attention has focused on the labor that supplies the seafood that people eat, much less the fish that is fed to animals.”

-Mars admitted that the fishing industry has “real traceability issues” and struggles to ensure proper working conditions, particularly because Mars does not purchase fish directly from docks, but further up the supply chain.
+Mars admitted that the fishing industry has real traceability issues and struggles to ensure proper working conditions, mainly because Mars does not purchase fish directly from docks but further up the supply chain.

-Further up the supply chain is a man on a ship somewhere in the South China Sea who, around his bruised neck, he wears a rusty metal collar padlocked to a three-foot chain looped to an anchor post, whispers, “Please help me.”
+Further up the supply chain is a man on a ship somewhere in the South China Sea who, around his bruised neck, wears a rusty metal collar padlocked to a three-foot chain looped to an anchor post and whispers, “Please help me.”

-We must make the connection between our choices as consumers and the consequences it has on the lives of men a world apart from us.
-If this story tells us anything, is that this is why traceability is so critical.
-Without it, we are shopping blindly, oblivious to the reality of a cruel world where men toil as slaves just so we can have cheap cat food.
+We must make the connection between our choices as consumers and the consequences it has on men’s lives, a world apart from us.
+If this story tells us anything, it is that this is why traceability is so critical.
+Without it, we are shopping blindly, oblivious to the reality of a cruel world where men toil as slaves so we can have cheap cat food.

-Until we have full transparency from pet food manufacturers, you should assume that the brightly colored cute little tin of cat food you hold in your hand is directly responsible for perpetuating horrific human rights abuses.
-This is the tragic truth behind fish flavored pet food that we can no longer pretend does not exist.
+Until we have complete transparency from pet food manufacturers, you should assume that the brightly colored cute little tin of cat food you hold in your hand is directly responsible for perpetuating horrific human rights abuses.
+Unfortunately, this is the tragic truth behind fish-flavored pet food that we can no longer pretend does not exist.